 4. Which therapy is right for me?

 This is really the “million dollar question” isn’t it?
 I would love to tell you that I have the guaranteed answer for you, but I don’t and I don’t fancy myself a liar.
-I can tell you that working with a therapist who is licensed or certified in multiple therapeutic methodologies has been the best answer for me and is why I have personally become an integral hypnotherapist.
+I can tell you that working with a therapist who is licensed or certified in multiple therapeutic methodologies has been the best answer for me, and is why I am a transcendental facilitator and guide.
 I want to insure that I can fit myself to my clients needs rather than my clients having to fit themselves to one modality; or fit themselves to a therapist.
 It seems backwards to me for a client to feel the need to accommodate therapists’ limitations.
 The most important thing is that a therapist is able to integrate their methodologies in 4 Areas:

 An additional resource I can not recommend more highly for people who are survivors of childhood sexual assault or incest is The Courage to Heal Book and Workbook.
 These two books have given myself and my clients a pathway and structure to traverse.
 I would not advise working on these 2 books without the support of a therapist and recovery community.